 - The Equalists and Asami use "taser-gloves" to deliver electrified punches.

-- Korra uses Airbending like this in Book 2 as it is the most she can do.
+- Korra uses Airbending like this, as it is the most she can do until she gets more training.
 That said, she does beat Amon with it.

 - In one episode of The Boondocks, Huey dons a glove that gives him electrically charged punches.